litmuschaos/litmus-docs/website/docs/user-guides/change-project-name.md

 ---
 id: change-project-name
-title: Changing Project Name
+title: Changing project name
-sidebar_label: Change Project Name
+sidebar_label: Change project name
 ---

 ---

-Owners have the ability to change the name of their project if they wish to do so.
+Owners have the ability to change the name of their project.

 ## Before you begin

-The concept of `Projects` is discussed [here](../concepts/projects.md) and will help you build a foundational understanding of what projects mean in the ChaosCenter.
+The concept of **Projects** is discussed [here](../concepts/projects.md) and will help you build a foundational understanding of what projects mean in the ChaosCenter.

 ## Steps

-### 1. Go to `Account setting`
+### 1. Go to **Account setting**

-Go to the `Overview` section of settings and scroll to the `Your Projects` section:
+Go to the **Overview** section of settings and scroll to the **Your Projects** section:

 <img src={require('../assets/user-guides/managing-projects/change-project-name/step-1.png').default} width="1000" height="500" />